OfflineRocket/Phendrana/README.md

 4. Open the zmk/app folder in terminal
 5. Use the command "west build -b -p nrf52840 --DSHIELD=phendrana_left" to build the left half firmware
 6. Use the command "west build -b -p nrf52840 --DSHIELD=phendrana_right" to build the right firmware
+7. Upload both firmwares, to their respective halves, attempt to powerup at a similar time (The halves should automatically connect to each other)

 ## Inspirations
 - [The Sanctuary](https://github.com/LegoRocket/Sanctuary-Keyboard-Hardware)